 About Xtra Storage Companies

 If you are looking for a safe space for your wine, look no further than our international storage facilities in Brickell and Kendall, Miami.
 At these public storage facilities, we offer state-of-the-art services to help you safely store your eclectic wine collection.
 You can call at 305.856.1208 to make a booking at Brickell Xtra Storage.
-Meanwhile, if you want to know more about Kendall Xtra Storage, please contact at 305.257.8925.
+Meanwhile, if you want to know more about Kendall Xtra Storage or public storage in Miami, please contact at 305.257.8925.
 We’ll be happy to assist you.